Jorge Sosa (baseball): 2009

 On December 18, 2008, Sosa signed a minor league contract with the Washington Nationals.
 He had his contract selected to the major league roster on July 31.
 On September 8, 2009, the Nationals released Sosa.

-Miami Marlins
+Florida Marlins

 2010

 On January 15, 2010, Sosa signed a minor-league deal with the Boston Red Sox.
 He was later released and signed with the Florida Marlins.
 He was a member of the starting rotation for the AAA minor league affiliate of the Marlins, until he was promoted to the Marlins on June 21.
 He cleared waivers and was sent outright to Triple-A on June 23.
 He had his contract selected to the major league roster again on July 21.
 He was designated for assignment a second time on August 3, he cleared waivers and was again sent outright to Triple-A the next day.
 He became a free agent following the season on November 7.